 And yet, the fact that some individuals can find a way out does not make the situation alright.
 There is is still a problem, both for the individual and for the society as a whole.
 The problem for the individual is that he is likely to get stuck at a level of development where he is more or less comfortable, while he could have developed further.
 The nature of the collective problem becomes clear when we realise how far we might have reached if we had been as creative, clever and stunningly successful in psychology as we already are in engineering.
-How would it be if we had schools in which not just a few but each child would develop happily and freely into the very best human being it could possibly become; if counselling would redress people's psychological problems with the same speed and reliability that we take for granted in the maintenance of aeroplanes; if coaches could guarantee whatever new possibilities for growth and development we fancy; if politics would give us governments that would look after everybody's interests justly and equally; if businesses would make and do what the world genuinely needs; if we would develop whole new powers of knowledge, sharing and creation; and most of all, if more and more people would feel love and oneness, and live and act on that happy foundation?
+How would it be if we had schools in which not just a few but each child would develop happily and freely into the very best human being it could possibly become; if counselling would redress people's psychological problems with the same speed and reliability that we take for granted in the maintenance of aeroplanes; if coaches could guarantee whatever new possibilities for growth and development we fancy; if politics would give us governments that would look after everybody's interests justly and equally; if businesses would make and do what the world genuinely needs; if we would develop whole new powers of knowledge, sharing and creation; and most of all, if more and more people would feel love and oneness, and live and act on that happy foundation in harmony with each other and the rest of nature?
 All this sounds at present completely unrealistic and utopian, but this — and much more — would be within our human reach if we were as good in psychology as we already are in physics and chemistry.
 With the help of the hard sciences, humanity can make things as utterly implausible as aeroplanes and cell-phones, solar panels and self-driving cars, so "why on earth" would a good, effective science of psychology be beyond us?